BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 ---
-title: "Thinking about database anomalies"
+title: "Thinking About Database Anomalies"
 description: "Some ideas about transactions, locks, isolation levels and anomalies."
 created_at: 1699586143462
-archived: false
+archived: true
 related_posts:
   - thinking_about_database_anomalies
 ---

-# Thinking about database anomalies
+# Thinking About Database Anomalies

 When working on relational databases there are some guarantees called [ACID](https://en.wikipedia.org/wiki/ACID), but these guarantees are not really so safe than we usually think.